googlearchive/webvr-ui/README.md

 </a-scene>
 ```

 This will disable the default UI and add a *Enter VR* button to the document DOM.
-All the options are also
+All the styling and text options bellow are also available.

 ### Options